 OUR GUEST BLOGGER

 Katie J. Trent is a popular author, speaker, and homeschool mama of two.
 She’s also a Pinterest drop-out with a messy house and happy kids—most of the time.
 After spending years helping others improve their lives through professional counseling and ministry, Katie realized the most fulfilling (and challenging) work she would ever do actually happens within her own home.
-Her new book Dishing Up Devotions: 36 Faith-Building Activities for Homeschooling Families is now available for preorder.
+Her new book Dishing Up Devotions: 36 Faith-Building Activities for Homeschooling Families is available for purchase wherever books are sold.
 Find more resources to grow your faith, strengthen your family, and simplify your homeschool at KatieJTrent.com.

 (Amazon Affiliate link included).